dralicimen/dwiBus/README.md

 ### **Example 2: Dynamic Address Chat (`DynamicSerialChat.ino`)**

-In this example, the device address is set at runtime via the serial monitor.
-Users can specify the recipient's address and the message interactively.
+This example allows the device address to be set at runtime via the serial monitor.
+Users can specify the recipient's address and message interactively.

 ```cpp
 #include <dwiBus.h>